Not Accepting Guests

 Join Couchsurfing to see Holeydel’s full profile.

 Right then, this is the part where Del talks about myself without the aid of a sofa and an internet qualified shrink.
 A little different to what I'm used to but nothing I can't handle.

 I'm a regular guy from London who likes dogs, festivals, cheap jewellery, bubble wrap, sampling world beers without getting too bladdered, riding my motorbike at night whilst listening to Underworld, foreign food, people who cook me foreign food and mixed martial arts.

 My aim in life is to create as many new and diverse memories as I can so when I'm an old man sitting on a rocking chair out on the porch and my equally old companion sitting next to me asks, 'What did you get up to in your young days?'
 I'll be able to give him an answer that will cause the poor bugger to have a cardiac arrest.
 I think I'm doing alright so far & feel lucky to have had so many great experiences.
-I finding my attitude to travelling is changing & I'm more inclined to hit up places based on their culture rather than their sites - Rwanda was the last one, now I have my eye on North Korea & Lebanon.
+I finding my attitude to travelling is changing as I seem to be focusing more on culture rather than sights.
+Soom I shall be travelling through Central America for 6 months where I hope to develope my Spanish via tuition & chatting with as many locals as possible, volunteering for organisations and at some point & settling down for a month or two in a town / village / city to build my very own Central American social circle.

 Why I’m on Couchsurfing